tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 Nevertheless, when you start hitting the deployment size limits, you can make use of [pre-compiled Go plugins](https://golang.org/pkg/plugin/), but the limitations might not be worth the trouble.

 ## Versions
 Another useful feature of are *versions*.
 [Lambda versions](https://docs.aws.amazon.com/lambda/latest/dg/configuration-versions.html) act like endpoint versions.
-You can use them to publish multiple implementations of a function and slowly deprecate older ones, or for Beta testing an internal system with an unpublished copy of the function.
+You can use them to publish multiple implementations of a function at the same time and slowly deprecate older ones, or for Beta testing an internal system with an unpublished copy of the function.

 ## Outro